What You Need To Know About Work-Related Anxiety

 What to do when you realize you are experiencing anxiety due to work:

 • There’s a number of options, including mental health therapy.
-A mental health professional could help you problem-solve what’s best for you to do in your next steps and help you decrease your anxiety to make it more manageable.
+A career counselor could help you problem-solve what’s best for you to do in your next steps and help you decrease your anxiety to make it more manageable.

 • One of the first things I have my clients do who experience work-related anxiety is to create a better work-life balance.
 I’m aware every job is different and some companies understand their employees need a break while others may only care about working you until you’re burned out.
 But you really want to try your hardest to stop working at the end of your work day.
 This means not checking your work email or work cellphone outside of work hours.
 If this is not possible in your job, then you want to try to minimize it.
 Maybe instead of constantly checking your email every 5 minutes, set a time to check it once an hour outside of work hours.
 And know that if a true emergency arises, you will most likely get several direct calls.